DMH-dutte/Detection_of_composite_transposable_elements/README.md

 WiSe2122

 ### Data:
-The data used in this approach corresponds to the genomic microbiology group at institute of general microbiology (Christian-Albrechts-Universität zu Kiel/University of Kiel).
+The data used in this approach corresponds to the genomic microbiology group of the institute for general microbilogy (Christian-Albrechts-Universität zu Kiel/University of Kiel).
 <br/>https://www.mikrobio.uni-kiel.de/de/ag-dagan

 ### Website: